Garda Síochána College: College Facilities

 Following a major building programme in 2001, the college has the capacity to accommodate 520 persons.
 The college has expanded its education facilities and included in the new development are three lecture theatres.

-The Garda College has its own nine (9) hole golf course with a Clubhouse and leisure facility.
+The Garda College has its own nine-hole golf course with a clubhouse and leisure facility.
 It also has three tennis courts – designed and floodlit to meet international championship standards.
-In addition the sportsfield complex comprises full size Gaelic games, soccer and rugby pitches as well as a modern pavilion with Changing Rooms, First Aid room, Weights Room and facilities for officials.
+In addition the sports field complex comprises full size Gaelic games, soccer and rugby pitches as well as a modern pavilion with changing Rooms, first aid room, weights room and facilities for officials.

-Campus facilities include a Social Club, Indoor Sports Hall with two Squash Courts and separate handball alley, a 25-metre swimming pool, fully equipped gymnasium with accompanying leisure facilities.
+Campus facilities include a social club, indoor sports hall with two squash courts and a separate handball alley, a 25-metre swimming pool, fully equipped gymnasium with accompanying leisure facilities.

-The Education Block is purpose built to provide for the education/training requirements of a modern police service.
-In addition to the technological facilities available, there is also a 'Scenes of Crime Room', a 'Mock' Garda Station, Courtroom, Language Laboratory, classroom facilities and a Library containing over 12,000 books.
+The Education Block is purpose-built to provide for the education/training requirements of a modern police service.
+In addition to the technological facilities available, there is also a 'Scenes of Crime Room', a 'Mock' Garda Station, courtroom, language laboratory, classroom facilities and a library containing over 12,000 books.